FoleyLab/wptherml/readme.md

 ### Copyright

-Copyright (c) 2022, Foley Lab, The University of North Carolina at Charlotte, NC
+Copyright (c) 2022, Foley Lab, The University of North Carolina at Charlotte, NC, USA.